Compounded Vol. 01 · Issue 001 · Live · Est. 2026

 N=1 Lab Reports

 Blood panels, Whoop traces, continuous glucose, sleep architecture - run on real protocols, anonymized per a published rule set.
-Honest about what moved and what didn’t.
+Honest about what moved and what didn't.
+If you take peptides or GLP-1s or hormones yourself, this is the long-form data your operator's marketing won't show you.

 Recurring format “17 years of family blood data - what I actually learned.”